anontechnology/documentation/docs/api/attributes.md

 |

 ## GET /attributes
-Retrieves data for all attributes in the system.
+Retrieves data for all attribute definitions in the system.
 Returns a list of [AttributeDefinition](/glossary/attribute) objects.

 ### Parameters
 None